Using Aspell to perform spellchecking (manually and inside the build pipeline)

 name the script simply iterates over the specified directory and executes itself

 for every file.
-I didn’t use find
+I didnβt use find since this POSIX conforming find

-cannot process the return value of and program or script executed via -exec
+cannot process the return value of and program or script executed via -exec.

 In case the script has been called with a filename the aspell -M list